abdelrahmanatefmorsy/icpc-psu/README.md

 - **Python**: For backend logic and server-side programming.
 - **Django Framework**: For building the backend with Python, handling database operations, and managing the overall structure of the web application.

+## Installation

+Follow these steps to set up the project on your local machine:

+### 1. Install Python
+Ensure that Python is installed on your system.
+You can download Python from the official website: [Python Downloads](https://www.python.org/downloads/)